 Tualatin Valley Fire and Rescue, A Rural Fire Protection District, was formed in 1989 through the legal merger of Washington County Fire Protection District No. 1 and Tualatin Rural Fire Protection District.
 Subsequently, the District expanded its service area through annexation to include the City of Beaverton Fire Department, Valley View Water District and the Rosemont Fire District and the mergers of Multnomah County Fire Protection Districts No. 4 and 20.
-The District's most recent annexation was the City of West Linn which was legally annexed on July 1, 2004 after the District provided services to the City's residents through a fire protection contract.
-Effective July 1, 2016, the District will provide fire protection services to the Washington County Rural Fire Protection District 2 (District 2) service area through a one-year service contract with the understood intent of the District 2's Board, to request its voters approve annexation into the District effective July 1, 2017.
-District 2 operates under a permanent tax rate and a supplemental local option levy that expires June 30, 2017 so the Board of District 2 may consider asking its voters to consider joining the District at a tax rate expected to be less than the replacement local option levy would have been.
-Similarly, the City of Newberg and Newberg Rural Protection District elected to contract for services with the District under a similar two-year contract with the intent to request Newberg area voters decide whether to annex into the District during the second year of the contract.
-In annexing to the District, outlying areas of the District can be served by additional resources outside our legal boundary and add to the overall response network, and as well, the resources of the contract areas can be served by the additional resources paid for by the contract as well as the depth of the response system.
+The City of West Linn was legally annexed on July 1, 2004 after the District provided services to the City's residents through a fire protection contract.

+The District's most recent annexation of Washington County Rural Fire Protection District 2 (District 2) is effective July 1, 2017, after District 2 voters approved the annexation into the District.

+Similarly, the City of Newberg and Newberg Rural Protection District elected to contract for services with the District under a two-year contract with the intent to request Newberg area voters decide whether to annex into the District during the second year of the contract.
+In contracting with or annexing to the District, outlying areas of the District can be served by additional resources outside our legal boundary and add to the overall response network, and as well, the resources of the contract areas can be served by the additional resources paid for by the contract as well as the depth of the response system.

-The District's total service area encompasses approximately 210 square miles but with the two new service contract areas, will expand to approximately 390 miles with the addition of District 2 (118 square miles) and the combined City of Newberg and Newberg Rural Fire Protection District (61 square miles).
-It provides services to northeast Washington County, northwest Clackamas County, and the western edge of Multnomah County.
-The District is a special service district supported by the property owners within its boundaries, currently serving an estimated total population of 497,710 (population of 454,598 within the District, 13,752 within District 2, and 29,360 within the City of Newberg and Newberg Rural Fire Protection District).
+The District's total service area encompasses approximately 328 square miles and an additional 61 square miles with the City of Newberg and Newberg Rural Fire Protection District service contract areas.
+It provides services to northeast Washington County, northwest Clackamas County, and the western edge of Multnomah County and portions of Yamhill County through the Newberg service contract.
+The District is a special service district supported by the property owners within its boundaries, and contract areas, currently serving an estimated total 2016 population of 491,376 (including the City of Newberg and Newberg Rural Fire Protection District) and growing to an estimated 501,204 in 2017-18 fiscal year.

-The District will have approximately 576 employees (572 in the General Fund, one in the Emergency Management Fund, and three in the Capital Projects fund charged out to capital bond projects completely), supplemented by approximately 100 volunteers.
+The District will have approximately 594.5 employees (579.5 in the General Fund, 12 in the Grant Fund, and three in the Capital Projects fund charged out to capital construction projects completely), supplemented by approximately 100 volunteers.
 The area served in portions of four counties includes the cities of Beaverton, Durham, King City, Newberg, North Plains, Rivergrove, Sherwood, Tigard, Tualatin, West Linn and Wilsonville.
 The service area of the District lies within one of the fastest growing regions of the state of Oregon.
 It is an area encompassing densely populated suburbs, rural farmlands, retail and commercial establishments, and growing industrial complexes.
-The new contract areas also cover significant agricultural areas of Oregon including important winegrowing regions contributing to the state economy.
+The Newberg contract area also covers significant agricultural areas of Oregon including important winegrowing regions contributing to the state economy.